inbo/tutorials/content/tutorials/spatial_crs_coding/index.md

     +proj=lcc +lat_1=51.16666723333333 +lat_2=49.8333339 +lat_0=90 +lon_0=4.367486666666666 +x_0=150000.013 +y_0=5400088.438 +ellps=intl +towgs84=-106.8686,52.2978,-103.7239,0.3366,-0.457,1.8422,-1.2747 +units=m +no_defs

-Several reasons, such as higher accuracy requirements in transformations and the availability of better standards than proj4strings, have led to recent changes in PROJ and GDAL, which also meant reduced compatibility with proj4strings.
+Several reasons, such as WGS84 getting outdated, higher accuracy requirements in transformations and the availability of better standards than proj4strings, have led to recent changes in PROJ and GDAL.
+This also implied reduced compatibility with proj4strings.

 **GDAL 3** and **PROJ ≥ 6**, which many R packages now support and promote, will just ignore and drop some parts of the proj4strings (such